michal-franc/cir/README.md

 ### Current limitations
 This is early on in development and not everything is supported.
 At the moment I am focusing on covering scenarios useful for my current client.
-- only linux binary supported (this will be quickly solved)
 - only AWS supported
 - only resources belonging to same AWS account supported
 - only ec2 supported